AndroPlus-org/magisk-module-miui-cn2global/README.md

 ## Patch for Xiaomi MIUI China

 This is a Magisk module to add translation to the Chinese version of MIUI.
+This module also enables Google Location history and Nearby share.

 Download magisk-module-miui-cn2global.zip, install this module from the Modules tab of the Magisk app and restart, then you will be able to select your language in the language settings.